-Other: Rarely you will see some manufactures develop their own proprietary watch crystal.
+Other: Rarely will you see some manufactures develop their own proprietary watch crystal.

-Most notably you will find that many Seiko watches rely on Hardlex.
-Which according to Seiko is considered to be a hardened grade of mineral glass.
+Most notably, you will find that many Seiko watches rely on Hardlex.
+Which, according to Seiko, is considered to be a hardened grade of mineral glass.

 The Movement Of Time